isomerpages/ura-mbsc2021/index.md

 image: /images/mbsc2022.png
 permalink: /
 notification: There will be no fireworks at Marina Bay this New Year’s Eve.
   Avoid crowded places - celebrate from home!
+Selected shows at Marina Bay may be cancelled if there is overcrowding onsite
 sections:
   - hero:
       background: /images/hbfinal.png